framps/raspiBackupDoc/en/src/introduction.md

 # Introduction

-A regular backup of Raspberry Pis is important in case of a failure of the system storage device (SD card, USB disk, SSD, NVMe ...) or also of unintentional changes that cause the system to no longer boot or to boot incorrectly, to be able to reset the system to a previous state.
+A regular backup of Raspberry Pis is important in case of a failure of the system storage device (SD card, USB disk, SSD, NVMe ...) or an unintentional change that causes the system to no longer boot or to boot incorrectly, to be able to recover and reset the system to a previous state.

 *raspiBackup* creates a system backup of a Raspberry Pi **while the system is running**.
 This can be done manually or automatically at regular intervals.